-The delta utility is used to permanently introduce into the named SCCS files changes that were made to the files retrieved by get (called the g-files, or generated files).
+The delta utility shall be used to permanently introduce into the named SCCS files changes that were made to the files retrieved by get (called the g-files, or generated files).

-The delta utility supports the XBD specification, Utility Syntax Guidelines , except that the -y option has an optional option-argument.
-This optional option-argument cannot be presented as a separate argument.
-The following options are supported:
+The delta utility shall conform to XBD Utility Syntax Guidelines , except that the -y option has an optional option-argument.
+This optional option-argument shall not be presented as a separate argument.

 - -r SID

 - Uniquely identify which delta is to be made to the SCCS file.
-The use of this option is necessary only if two or more outstanding get commands for editing (get -e) on the same SCCS file were done by the same person (login name).
-The SID value specified with the -r option can be either the SID specified on the get command line or the SID to be made as reported by the get utility; see get.
+The use of this option shall be necessary only if two or more outstanding get commands for editing ( get -e) on the same SCCS file were done by the same person (login name).
+The SID value specified with the -r option can be either the SID specified on the get command line or the SID to be made as reported by the get utility; see get .